kaustubhmote/pulseseq/README.md

 ## Python Programs
+Python programs can be executed from within Topspin using a version of Jython that ships with it.
+Although neat for some simple programs, it lacks the nice features in the Cpython libraries such as `numpy` and `scipy`, and the nice API of the `nmrglue` library.
+This library provides `xcpy.py` which is a simple wrapper around the inbuilt Jython that allows one to execute an external Cpython script while also passing it the current open directory in Topspin and the processing directories.
+It uses the standard `subprocess` module in Jython to achieve this.

+- Installation
-Symlink or copy the following folders/files to the specified places
+Symlink or copy the following folders/files to the specified places:
-- `python/xcpy.py` : TOPSPIN_FOLDER/exp/stan/nmr/py/user/xcpy.py
+1. `python/xcpy.py` : TOPSPIN_FOLDER/exp/stan/nmr/py/user/xcpy.py
-- `python/cpython` : TOPSPIN_FOLDER/exp/stan/nmr/py/user/cpython
+2. `python/cpython` : TOPSPIN_FOLDER/exp/stan/nmr/py/user/cpython

 Edit the `xcpy.py` file to specify the location of the (C)Python executable that you want to use (specific instructions can be found in the docstring inside xcpy.py).